DataDog/trace-examples/python/asgi/README.md

 # [ASGI](https://asgi.readthedocs.io/en/latest/) [(startlette)](https://www.starlette.io/) Example App

 This is an example ASGI starlette app to send traces as well as test manual instrumentation of ddtrace ASGI integration.
+Note that you can apply the same method to other ASGI frameworks, like daphne.

 ## Code Requirements